Skip to content

 bash

-skystate promote --from staging --to production
+sky state public promote --project my-app --from staging --to production

 Environment Slugs and Aliases